-The Reservoir met the aquatic life standards for temperature, dissolved oxygen and pH in WY 2021.
+The Reservoir met the aquatic life standards for temperature and pH in WY 2022.

-The Reservoir met the temperature standards established for the Class I Warm Water Aquatic Life classification established by the Water Quality Control Commission (WQCC) in Regulation No. 31 (Reg 31) of 26.2 ˚C Maximum Weekly Average Temperature (MWAT) and 29.3 ˚C Daily Maximum (DM).
-The maximum temperature measured during the reservoir monitoring events and the continuous monitoring thermistors was 26.3˚C (79.3 ⁰F) but only for a period of 15 minutes.
+The Reservoir met the temperature standards established for the Class I Warm Water Aquatic Life classification established by the Water Quality Control Commission (WQCC) in Regulation No. 31 (Reg 31) of 26.2 ˚C Maximum Weekly Average Temperature (MWAT) and 29.3 ˚C Daily Maximum (DM), as adopted in Regulation 38 for the Reservoir.

-During WY 2021, the pH ranged between 7.9 and 8.8, which meets the instantaneous minimum and maximum standards of 6.5 and 9.0, respectively.
-The higher pH values appeared to correlate with higher productivity and elevated chlorophyll α in the reservoir.
+During WY 2022, the pH met the minimum and maximum standards of 6.5 and 9.0, based on the annual 15th and 85th percentiles.
+Higher pH values are usually correlated with higher productivity and elevated chlorophyll α in the reservoir.

 Reservoir Depth Profile: Temperature, Dissolved Oxygen, pH and Oxidation Reduction Potential